 MORE COVERS >>

 Staniland's blurb for Tiger!
-Tiger! describes the novel's protagonist, Gully Foyle, as a "liar, lecher, ghoul, walking cancer.
+Tiger! describes the novel's protagonist Gully Foyle as a 'liar, lecher, ghoul, walking cancer.
 Obsessed by vengeance, he's also the twenty-fourth century's most valuable commodity – but he doesn't know it.
-His story is one of the great classics of science fiction".
-Pelham agreed, and wanted a portrait of Gully Foyle on the cover, but as he explained in his talk, "you can't depict such a portmanteau character in a conventional portrait because his likeness is no more than a cleverly arranged series of words".
-So Pelham created "a composite portrait made out of debris" in homage to the sixteenth-century Italian painter and "first surrealist" (who famously did it with fruit) Guiseppe Arcimboldo.
-Pelham then added Foyle as a tiny white spot, adrift in space near the portrait's eye, "because that's where we first come across him, barely getting by, living in the tangled remains of a drifting spaceship that has exploded".
-And having Arcimboldo'ed Bester once, Pelham did it again for The Demolished Man, though with a title like that he could hardly have done otherwise.
+His story is one of the great classics of science fiction'.
+Pelham agreed, and wanted a portrait of Foyle on the cover, but as he explained, 'you can't depict such a portmanteau character in a conventional portrait because his likeness is no more than a cleverly arranged series of words'.
+So Pelham created 'a composite portrait made out of debris' in homage to the sixteenth-century Italian painter and 'first surrealist' (who famously did it with fruit) Guiseppe Arcimboldo.
+Pelham then added Foyle as a little white spot adrift in space near the portrait's eye, 'because that's where we first come across him, barely getting by, living in the tangled remains of a drifting spaceship that has exploded'.
+And having Arcimboldo'd Bester once Pelham did it again for The Demolished Man, though with a title like that he could hardly have done otherwise.

 ALFRED BESTER The Demolished Man, 1974 The Demolished Man (2536) by Alfred Bester